The Fundamental Components of Soil Health

 Growing Active Roots

 Growing active roots means there is a constant food source for soil microbes supplied from the plants above, maintaining biological activity.
 Bare strips by definition fail completely on this point.
 An improvement would be to reduce the width of the bare strip.
 Inter-rows can be utilised for growing valuable material for mulching and simultaneously feeding the soil below.
-Crimping green crops lowers them to the ground providing cover for the soil but not killing the plant, thereby maintaining food for the soil biology.
+Roller crimping green crops lowers them to the ground providing cover for the soil but not killing the plant, thereby maintaining food for the soil biology.
 Understory plantings clearly achieve this aim of growing active roots.

 Returning Plant Wastes to the Soil